BettercareHealth/bettercare/congenital-disorders/test-3.md

 ---
 book: Congenital Disorders
-title: Test 3.
+title: Quiz 3.
 Chromosomal disorders
 layout: test
 ---

 Please choose the one most correct answer to each question or statement.

-# Test 3: Chromosomal disorders
+# Quiz 3: Chromosomal disorders

 1. What is Down syndrome?
 	-	A condition caused by insect bites and resulting in generalised oedema.